Fritillaria sewerzowii Regel

-Fritillaria sewerzowii is a perennial herbaceous bulbous plant reaches up to 20 inches (50 cm) tall.
+Fritillaria sewerzowii is a perennial bulbous plant that reaches up to 20 inches (50 cm) tall.
 The egg-shaped bulb is up to 2 inches (5 cm) in diameter.
-The leaves are fleshy and broadly oval at the base of the plant stem, up to 6 inches (15 cm) long and evenly distributed up the stem.
-The plant produces 4 to 10 purple-brown, star shaped individual flowers, up to 1.2 inches (3 cm) long, arising from the leaf axes in the upper stem.
+Leaves are fleshy and broadly oval, up to 6 inches (15 cm) long at the stem base, and evenly distributed up the stem.
+The plant produces 4 to 10 purple-brown, star-shaped, up to 1.2 inches (3 cm) long flowers that rise from the upper stem's leaf axes.
 It blooms in early March.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).